-In 2019 the Netherlands Catalysis and Chemistry Award (NCCA) will again be awarded.
+In 2024 the Netherlands Catalysis and Chemistry Award (NCCA) will be awarded again.
 The NCCA recognizes and encourages significant achievements of individuals in fundamental and practice of catalysis.
 The selection will be based on accomplishments and contributions made within the last 10 years.

 The nomination requirements for this award are:

 - Candidates are active researchers from academia, research institutes or industry located in The Netherlands or Belgium.
 The candidate may have carried out part of the research in other countries or is currently active abroad.

 - The nomination letter should describe the most important achievements, the impact of the research on the field and society, special accomplishments and achievements in the last 10 years.

 - CV including full publication list (incl. patents).

 - 10 most significant publications/patents in the last 10 years.